 Your Questions About the Florida Wildlife Corridor, Answered

-Florida is home to a wildly wide range of ecosystems, ranging from forests where black bears roar and panthers roam to ranchlands that are home to some of the nation’s largest cattle producers.
+Florida is home to a wide range of ecosystems, ranging from forests where black bears wander and panthers roam to ranchlands that are home to generations of cattle and livestock producers.

-Expanding protection to a larger portion of the Corridor would help protect the wildlife, wild lands, and the Sunshine State’s way of life for future generations of Floridians.
+Protecting the Florida Wildlife Corridor will help safeguard wildlife, wild lands, and Florida’s way of life for future generations.

-Want to learn more about the Florida Wildlife Corridor and why it’s wildly important to the state’s future?
+Want to learn more about the Corridor and why it’s wildly important to Florida’s future?
 Read on.

 What, exactly, is the Florida Wildlife Corridor?